 - Faith Community Nurse Scope and Standards of Practice.
 By ANA/HMA.
 (2017 Edition) http://www.wcdww.nursebooks.org/Homepage/Hot-off-the-Press/Faith-Community-Nursing-Scope-Standards-3rd-Ed.aspx

 Shelly has extensive experience in faith community nursing.
 She worked for 7 years as the nurse at Our Savior’s Lutheran Church in Stillwater, MN and for 5 years as the Director of the St. Croix Valley Faith Community Nurse Program out of the Lakeview Health Foundation in Stillwater, MN.
-Shelly will complete her Master’s Degree from Bethel Seminary in March 2018.
+Shelly completed her Master’s Degree from Bethel Seminary in March 2018.
 She completed the Westberg Institute’s Foundations for Faith Community Nursing Educator Course in August 2017.